 Pork and Fennel Sausage Rolls are super delicious and also easy to make!
-Combining pork sausages, pork mince and dried fennel, we whip up this savory puff pastry.
-With a little apple sauce these pork fennel sausage rolls are juicy on the inside with a flaky coating!
+Combining pork sausages, pork mince and dried fennel, we whip it up and encase it in buttery puff pastry.
+Better than your favourite bakery sausage rolls they are delicious homemade sausage rolls.
+With a little apple sauce these pork fennel sausage rolls are juicy on the inside with an exterior flaky coating!

 🤍 Recipe Highlights

 I have summarised a few of the reasons why I think you will enjoy making this recipe (over and over again!):

 - Flavour combination of ingredients: these sausage rolls are jam packed with flavour.
 The filling is a combination created to tantalise the taste buds and bring a sense of yum to each bite!

 - Sunday Family Food: these smell amazing, taste amazing and bring a comfort to the home that the bakery cannot.
 They really are the perfect quick snack.

 - Freezer Friendly: Simply bake, allow to cool and then place in an air tight container.